karimosman89/iot-predictive-maintenance/README.md

 - **Contributing**: Invites others to contribute, making it clear how they can get involved.
 - **License**: States the license under which the code is shared.

-This `README.md` serves as a comprehensive guide for users to understand, set up, and run the